SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 #### Bank-pedal = 8 pedals available and 4 potentiometers on each pedal

-You will use two buttons on BANKPEDAL.. one button it's for increment and the other one button it's for decrement the bank position on bank-pedal.
+You will use 2 buttons on BANKPEDAL.. one button it's for increment and the other one button it's for decrement the bank position on bank-pedal.
 (8 pedals and 4 different pots are available on each pedal).

 (see picture, the 2 black buttons are for INC/DEC Bank-pedal).